A Taste Of The Test Kitchen

 A Test Kitchen must, his Wagyu striploin came together beautifully with a surprisingly sweet horseradish emulsion topped with sunflower seeds, and a rich and decadent oxtail gravy.

 For sweets, a teepee fashioned from burnt white chocolate emerges, and beneath, a fluffy roasted coffee oil and egg mousse.
-Best likened to a panna cotta, the next and slightly gelatinous dessert of juniper-infused milk (this is done so for 24 hours) “is a tedious dessert to make,” admits Boutwood.
+Best likened to a panna cotta, the next and slightly gelatinous dessert of juniper-infused milk (the infusion process lasts 24 hours) “is a tedious dessert to make,” admits Boutwood.
 Topped with a thin meringue-like layer of dehydrated egg whites and thinly sliced red grapes, the creation looks as complicated as it tastes.

 While the full spectrum of the final menu is yet to be revealed, you can be sure that this latest rendition of The Test Kitchen is ready to serve up some new and time-tested treats, à la Boutwood.